QuTech-Delft/libqasm/docs/dev-guide/dev-guide.md

 !!! note

-    - the `conan profile` command only has to be run only once, and not before every build.
+    - the `conan profile` command has to be run only once, and not before every build.
     - the `conan build` command is building libQASM in Debug mode with tests using the `tests-debug` profile.
     - the `-b missing` parameter asks `conan` to build packages from sources in case it cannot find the binary packages for the current configuration (platform, OS, compiler, build type...).